 Outplacement support helps employees during difficult times.
 You may be concerned about the practicalities of implementing such a programme.
 Job loss can have strong effects on the well-being of your affected employees.
 Many companies choose to outsource their transition support for this reason.

-It is important to remember that for those employees affected by redundancies or restructuring, what a successful outcome constitutes will vary depending on the individual, and so here are just a few ways in which tailoring your outplacement support can help your employees get to where they want to be:
+Whatever your plan, it is important to remember that what a successful outcome constitutes will vary depending on the individual.
+Each employee is unique.
+Here are just a few ways in which tailoring your outplacement support can help your employees make the best of the situation:

 1. Personal objectives and ambitions may vary

-Some employees, however, may see redundancy as an opportunity to take their career in a different direction, such as working in a different sector, taking on a part-time role, or even starting their own business.
-This is again where partnering with Hays Career Transition Services can help.
-Doing so will allow you to provide a tailored, consultative approach to outplacement support that helps professionals identify the resources they can use and the practicalities they need to consider on an individual basis so they can achieve their unique goals, whatever they may be.
+Some employees, however, may see redundancy as an opportunity to take their career in a different direction.
+Some might want to work in a different sector, take on a part-time role, or even start their own business.
+Try to provide a tailored, consultative approach to outplacement support that gives professionals the resources to achieve their unique goals.

 2. Some will want to form longer-term plans, and others shorter-term

 Including both short and long-term career planning when providing outplacement support can help professionals identify what is realistic.
 Some might want an immediate career move, while others can formulate a strategy for their long-term future.
 An outplacement support partner with extensive job market experience can help all employees plan.